Kyle Seager’s bat, Chris Flexen’s arm add up to a Mariners win in Boston

 “Each time I’m continuing to learn, develop, continue to gain confidence, trust myself, sticking with the plan and keep keeping the same mindset every time I go out,” Flexen said.
 “And that’s win a ballgame.”

 His only run allowed came in his last inning.
-He allowed a two-run double to Rafael Devers, who later scored on Marwin Gonzalez’s RBI single.
+Rafael Devers scored on Marwin Gonzalez’s RBI single.
 Over the first six innings, Flexen allowed just two hits.

-“It definitely shows that it’s paying off -00 the work that I’ve put in to get better,” he said.
+“It definitely shows that it’s paying off, the work that I’ve put in to get better,” he said.
 “Each week, each bullpen session I’m always trying to get better and continue to build off these outings.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.